HOW TO GENERATE TRAFFIC

 Blog and forum Commenting.

 There are several top blogs and forums in your niche (like this one) that get hundreds if not thousands of visitors on a daily basis.
 The proper way on how to generate traffic is to do blog or form commenting is to thoroughly read the post and if you have something useful or meaningful to add to the conversation, then leave a comment.
 The purpose of commenting isn’t to drop a link, but to add value to the conversation and to grow your network.
-Use your real name as the commenter and a percentage of readers will click through to learn more about you.
+Use your real name as the commented and a percentage of readers will click through to learn more about you.
 If you have content on your site related to the post, use that URL as a link rather than the home page.
 Those who do click through will then have an even better user experience.
 This technique is also called back linking.

 Make Your Blog’s Content SEO-Friendly.
 Search engines are a massive opportunity for traffic, yet many bloggers ignore this channel for a variety of reasons that usually have more to do with fear and misunderstanding than true problems.
 As I’ve written before, “SEO, when done right, should never interfere with great writing.”.
 One small note, Google+ does not always offer the most traffic, but remember it is a google product who also plays the number one role in search engine placement.
 They are both owned by Google so spend the time.
-Target Long-Tail Keywords with your blogs Long-tail keywords account for a majority of web searches, meaning that if you’re not targeting them as part of your paid search or SEO efforts, you’re missing out.
+Target Long-Tail Keyword research tools with your blogs Long-tail keywords account for a majority of web searches, meaning that if you’re not targeting them as part of your paid search or SEO efforts, you’re missing out.

 The Right Content.